Know to the manager of Loriga sicav

 Senior manager of SICAVs in Bankia Fondos

 He has 19 years' experience in Financial Markets, the last ten managing absolute return mandates in Bankia.

-Evolution of the SICAV
+Historical performance of the SICAV